clawpack/doc/doc/googleearth_plotting.rst

 .. _Google Earth: http://www.google.com/earth

-The `Google Earth`_ browser is a powerful visualization tool for viewing geo-located data.
+The `Google Earth`_ browser is a powerful visualization tool for viewing georeferenced data.
 The VisClaw visualization suite includes tools that will produce plots and associated KMZ files needed for easy browsing of your GeoClaw simulation results in Google Earth.
 GeoClaw tsunami simulations are particularly appropriate for the Google Earth platform in that land topography, ocean bathymetry and wave disturbances created by tsunamis or other inundationevents can all be viewed simultaneously.

 The Google Earth browser is not a fully functional GIS tool, and so while the simulations may look very realistic, one should not base